Who We Are

 The Solidarity Center is the largest U.S.-based international worker rights organization helping workers attain safe and healthy workplaces, family-supporting wages, dignity on the job, widespread democracy and greater equity at work and in their community.
 The organization assists workers across the globe as, together, they fight discrimination, exploitation and the systems that entrench poverty—to achieve shared prosperity in the global economy.
 The Solidarity Center uses its expertise to combat some of the worst forms of labor exploitation, including forced labor, human trafficking, and migrant worker exploitation.

-The United Way Center to Combat Human Trafficking was founded in 2015 as a global center to accelerate action.
-We are working to create effective community-based solutions, galvanize collaboration across sectors, and build public and political will to support, fund and scale strategies across the world that find, stop, and prevent human trafficking.
-We are innovating where needed, uplifting good work already being done, and utilizing the United Way network to scale the anti-trafficking movement.
+United Way fights for the health, education, and financial stability of every person in every community.
+With global reach and local impact, we’re making life better for 48 million people annually by working in 95% of U.S. communities and nearly 40 countries.
+We bring anti-trafficking efforts to scale by energizing, coordinating, and mobilizing the United Way Network.
+We are working to create effective community-based solutions, galvanize collaboration across sectors, and build public and political will to scale strategies across the world that find, stop, and prevent human trafficking.
+We are innovating where needed, uplifting good work already being done, elevating survivor leadership, and utilizing the United Way Network to catalyze the anti-trafficking movement.

 Verité